kemchurch/DSV_Examples/README.md

 - A model trained with the feedforward architecture described at [doi.org/10.1029/2019MS001965](doi.org/10.1029/2019MS001965) with data from the Zenodo repository cited therein.

 Usage of PyCall is platform-specific; consult the relevant documentation to ensure PyCall is working correctly.
 Additionally, a TensorFlow installation is required.
-This package has only been tested in a Windows environment, and while it should function in other environments, some modofications might be required (e.g. path syntax in the DSV_Examples.jl file might need to be edited).
+This package has only been tested in a Windows environment, and while it should function in other environments, some modifications might be required (e.g. path syntax in the DSV_Examples.jl file might need to be edited).

 To install, clone this repository, and activate/instantiate the package as follows:
 ```julia